chrisstarburst/starburst-sandbox/README.md

 `create table hive.default.orders as select *from tpch.tiny.orders;`
 `create table hive.default.lineitem as select * from tpch.tiny.lineitem;`

-9. Use Starburst to run a federated query accross different data sources Execute the following query using the Starburst Insight Query Editor
+9. Use Starburst to run a federated query accross different data sources including a datalake and rdbms.
+Execute the following query using the Starburst Insight Query Editor

 ![Query Execution](images/run-query.png)